Chart Color Schemes

 Wyee is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Wyee, as per the latest Census, consisted of 78.0% houses and 22.0% other dwellings such as semi-detached homes, apartments, and 'other' dwellings.
-This is compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in Wyee stood at 43.3%, with mortgaged dwellings accounting for 41.5% and rented ones making up 15.2%.
-The median monthly mortgage repayment in the area was $1,950, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent figure in Wyee was recorded at $360, compared to Non-Metro NSW's $330.
-Nationally, Wyee's mortgage repayments were higher than the Australian average of $1,863, while rents were lower than the national figure of $375.
+The dwelling structure in Wyee, as per the latest Census, consisted of 78.0% houses and 22.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Wyee stood at 43.3%, with the remaining dwellings either mortgaged (41.5%) or rented (15.2%).
+The median monthly mortgage repayment in Wyee was $1,950, higher than Regional NSW's average of $1,733.
+The median weekly rent figure in Wyee was recorded at $360, compared to Regional NSW's $330.
+Nationally, Wyee's mortgage repayments were higher than the Australian average of $1,863, while rents were less than the national figure of $375.

 Frequently Asked Questions - Housing